-Wayne took this opportunity to improve upon the existing design: creating an exciting and welcoming new entrance; extending the library and introducing concealed North facing roof lights within existing flower beds; and opening up sight lines for the readers onto the trees of Golden Lane.
+We took this opportunity to improve upon the existing design: creating an exciting and welcoming new entrance; extending the library and introducing concealed North facing roof lights within existing flower beds; and opening up sight lines for the readers onto the trees of Golden Lane.
+It is comparable to signiﬁcant public spaces within the Arts Centre complex, and inspired by the blurring of picturesque and formal in Chamberlain Powell & Bonn’s public spaces.